 I have very limited furniture and not much of my personal things here yet, but as soon as borders open I’ll be able to get my decorations and furnishings and really be able to personalise my new home.
 Though, it is sounding more and more like borders will not be opening until February next year.
 Eish.
 I am going to have to make a plan.
 Lisa, Gareth and Kathryn were absolutely incredible and went to my house in Joburg to pack it all up and move everything into storage so I do not have spend money on rent for a place I cannot get it.
 Packing and moving is not fun at all and I am so grateful that I have them there to be willing to do something like that for me.
 They really are family and I do miss them oh so much!
 Apparently, Lisa and Gareth’s son, Jayden – my ‘nephew’ was asking about me the other day saying that I am his best friend.
 That just makes my heart melt. ❤

 I am really starting to make some amazing friendships here though.
 Initially I felt very isolated and was nervous about being too lonely here, but over the past two months or so I have really grown to feel more at home here and I love the people here.
-Two weeks ago, Rhalda, Ellery and fam invited me along to the beach with them for a little holiday near Xai-Xai.
+Two weeks ago, I was invited to go the beach for a little holiday near Xai-Xai.
 It was incredible!!
 There is just something about that sea air (which is ionised air as Ellery would say).
 We stayed in a big house right on the beach that was isolated from other properties giving an exclusive and very private feel.
 The first two days were really cold and rainy, but after that it cleared and warmed up giving us such perfect weather for the rest of the trip.
 The Indian Ocean is so much warmer than the Atlantic too, even in the middle of winter you could still go swimming!
 And that is a HUGE statement coming from me, I am such a weenie when it comes to cold and especially cold water.
 In the mornings during low tide, the sea receded back exposing incredible rock pools and reefs.
 We saw lion fish, bluebottle jelly fish, starfish, nudibranch and all sorts of incredible little critters – I felt like such a kid again playing in the shallows checking things out.

 Last week I was excited to be asked to photograph a rhino dehorning operation for Saving the Survivors on another protected reserve in Mozambique.
 It is such a strange concept to be the “professional photographer” for the event – imagine, me, a professional photographer.
 I don’t know, it is just a strange thing to wrap my head around as it had always one of my dreams and now it is a reality.
 It makes me happy.
 Anyways… The operation went very smoothly, and it was a beautiful, huge white rhino bull.